konradsopala/devrel-notebook/DeveloperCommunity/DeveloperCommunity.md

 - Make your community indispensable to your organization
 - It's not what you say in the meeting, it's what you bring to the meeting
 - Make the community indispensable to your members
+- Take a look at customer requests, and analyse them carefully.
+You want to distinguish between what customers ask for, and what they actually need
+- Communicate with users to let them know that you're working on their issues.
+Even if it's not strictly speaking a docs issue, your communication skills can help product management and support reassure customers who are waiting for new features